napalm-automation/napalm-automation.github.io/_posts/2017/2017-09-06-napalm-logs-released.md

 ## How to start napalm-logs

-In the [main documentation](http://napalm-logs.readthedocs.io/en/latest/index.html) we have explain briefly what are the ways to get started -- you firstly need to determine if you *really* want to disable the security.
+In the [main documentation](http://napalm-logs.readthedocs.io/en/latest/index.html) we explain briefly the ways to get started.
+You first need to determine if you *really* want to disable security.

 The easiest example to start with is the following: